pmvester/node-red-code-engine/README.md

 ![i004.png](/images/i004.png)

-Scroll down and change the runtime settings and then press the "Create" button.
+Scroll down and change the runtime settings.
+Depending on you anticipated workload you may want to consider a larger or smaller configuration for "CPU and memory".
+When done press the "Create" button.

 ![i005.png](/images/i005.png)